 A shared ownership remortgage is where a new mortgage is taken out on a shared ownership property.
 A property with shared ownership may have been purchased through a government mortgage scheme, such as the help to buy shared ownership scheme.

 Shares in a property usually vary from 25-75%.
 Remortgaging a shared ownership property can enable you to increase your shares to 100% until you own the property outright.
 This is known as shared ownership staircasing.

 Shared ownership staircasing allows the shareholder to continually buy shares of a property.
 Think of this as climbing a staircase, one step at a time (or a few shares at a time!).
 Staircasing can usually be done up to three times, but do check the terms and conditions with your housing provider.

 Shares are increased by either taking a further advance or as a shared ownership remortgage.

-Further advance: Your existing lender may agree to offer you a further advance of funds to increase your shares in the property.
-To do this, lenders will usually carry out a property valuation to establish if there’s enough equity.
-Lenders may also carry out a revised affordability test, so may request your most recent proof of income.
+Further advance: Your existing lender may agree to offer you a further advance to increase your shares in the property.
+To do this, lenders will typically carry out a property valuation to establish if there’s enough equity.
+Lenders may also carry out a revised affordability test and will request your most recent proof of income.

-Shared ownership remortgage: By changing to a new lender, you may be able to apply for a larger loan.
+Shared ownership remortgage: By switching to a new lender, you may be able to apply for a larger loan.
 This means that you can repay your current lender and have surplus funds to purchase additional shares.
-Valuations and income assessments may also be carried out.
+Valuations and income assessments will also be carried out.